woniland/ski_jump/instructions/4-Programmer.md

 **Step 3:** Generate new datasets.

-The data generation procedure should be unaffected since we only changed the internals of `SkiJump.sample`.
+The data generation procedure itself may (or may not) need to be slightly changed, since `SkiJump.sample` now also needs to give the uncertainty.
+Surely, you need to adjust the file dumping since now we want to add as a third column the respective uncertainty.

+Check that you can process `config/B-test.json`.
+Note that this will _NOT_ reproduce `data/B-test.txt` as this was generated with a special seed (I'm joking :upside_down_face: I faked it).

 Also generate multiple datasets from a single configuration.